![]() |

 biology has permitted us to study the process of evolution at its most

 fundamental level.
-DNA sequence analysis, for example, has provided us
+DNA sequence analysis, for example, provides us

 with insight into the mechanisms of selection and evolution at the level

 of the gene.
-The discovery of catalytic RNA, furthermore, has led to advances
+The discoveries of catalytic RNA, furthermore, and unusual forms of RNA splicing have led to

-in the study of the origin of life, and suggests that there are other
+in the study of the origin of life, and suggest that there are other

-in modern species.
-Protists, in particular, have surprised molecular biologists
+in modern species (Landweber 2007).
+Protists, in particular, have surprised

 scrambled genes in ciliates